GOOD NEWS OF GREAT JOY

 Paul testifies, “This is a faithful saying and worthy of all acceptance, that Christ Jesus came into the world to save sinners, of whom I am chief.”
 (1 Tim.
 1:15 NKJV).

 The Lord Jesus, the Saviour, came into the world to bear all our sins and all the terrible effects of our sins in His own body on the cross.

 John testifies, “And you know that He was manifested to take away our sins, and in Him there is no sin.”
 (1 John 3:5 NKJV).

 Peter also states that Jesus “Himself bore our sins in His own body on the tree, that we, having died to sins, might live for righteousness–by whose stripes you were healed.”
 (1 Pet.
 2:24 NKJV).

 Jesus came into the world to remove the sin barrier between God and us and thus reconcile us to God.
 Jesus came to break down the middle wall of separation between God and us, thereby giving us unrestricted access to God (Eph.
 2:13-18).

 Thank God for the Saviour!

 Beloved, the coming of the Saviour, Christ Jesus, into the world is good news for you because He came to offer you eternal or everlasting life as a gift.

 16 “For God so loved the world that He gave His only begotten Son, that whoever believes in Him should not perish but have everlasting life.

-An Intimate, loving and eternal relationship with God (eternal life) is God’s gracious gift to all mankind.
-You can never deserve, merit or earn it.
+An Intimate, loving, and eternal relationship with God (eternal life) is God’s gracious gift to humanity.
+You can never deserve, merit, or earn it.
 All that God expects you to do is to believe in Jesus Christ, whom He has sent to be your Lord and Saviour.